St James' Church, Burton-in-Kendal: Present day

 St James' Church is within the Conservative Evangelical tradition of the Church of England, and it has passed resolutions to show that it rejects the ordination of women.
 It receives alternative episcopal oversight from the Bishop of Maidstone (currently Rod Thomas).

 Architecture

-St James is constructed in limestone rubble with dressings in sandstone and limestone; it is roofed in slate.
+St James is constructed in limestone rubble with dressings in sandstone and limestone.
+The roof is made of slate.
 The plan consists of a nave with a clerestory, north and south aisles, a south porch, a chancel with north and south chapels, and a west tower.
 The tower is in three stages with a two-light west window, two-light bell openings, and an embattled parapet.
 Most of the windows are Perpendicular in style.
-Inside the church, the pulpit is Jacobean.
+Within the church, the pulpit is Jacobean.
 There is stained glass by Clayton and Bell, H. W. Bryans, Shrigley and Hunt, and by Lavers, Barraud and Westlake.
-Also in the church are carved stone fragments dating from the late 10th or 11th century.
+Additionally, the church houses carved stone fragments dating back to the late 10th or 11th century.